douglasteeple/DeepRL/README.md

 ## The DQN Implementation

-The DQN agent is a C++ wrapper for a Python pyTorch implementation of DQN described [here](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html):
+The DQN agent is a C++ wrapper for a Python pyTorch implementation of DQN described [here](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html).
+I am quoting directly from the pytorch tutorial to gain a better understanding of how to approach Challenge 3.

 Our environment is deterministic, so all equations presented here are also formulated deterministically for the sake of simplicity.
 In the reinforcement learning literature, they would also contain expectations over stochastic transitions in the environment.